csvpath/csvpath/README.md

 - scan lines 5 through 25
 - match the second time we see a line where the first column equals "Frog" and the column called  "lastname" equals "Bats"

+# Scanning
-The scanner is enumerable.
+The scanner is an enumeration.
 For each line returned the line number, the scanned line count, and the match count are available.
 The set of line numbers scanned are also available.

 The path syntax is broken into three parts:
 - The scan part